 Capital assets, including tangible and intangible assets, are reported in the government-wide financial statements (i.e. governmental activities and business type activities) and the proprietary fund financial statements.
 Capital assets reported include school district buildings and sites, construction in progress, improvements other than buildings and sites, land and machinery and equipment.
-Capital assets reported in the financial reports will include individual capital assets with an historical cost equal to or greater than \$2,500.
+Capital assets reported in the financial reports will include individual capital assets with an historical cost equal to or greater than \$2,500 except for intangible right-to-use lease assets.
 The Federal regulations governing school lunch programs require capital assets attributable to the school lunch program with a historical cost of equal to or greater than \$500 be capitalized.
 Additionally, capital assets are depreciated over the useful life of each capital asset.

-All intangible assets with a purchase price equal to or greater than \$50,000 with useful life of two or more years, are included in the intangible asset inventory for capitalization purposes.
+All intangible assets except for intangible right-to-use lease assets with a purchase price equal to or greater than \$50,000 with useful life of two or more years, are included in the intangible asset inventory for capitalization purposes.
 Such assets are recorded at actual historical cost and amortized over the designated useful lifetime applying a straight-line method of depreciation.
 If there are no legal, contractual, regulatory, technological or other factors that limit the useful life of the asset, then the intangible asset needs to be considered to have an indefinite useful life and no amortization should be recorded.